solana-labs/solana/book/src/solana-resources.md

 Resources are implemented as Processes.

-### `Loader::CreateProcess`
+### `LoaderInstruction::CreateProcess`

-The ‘Loader::CreateProcess’ instruction is used to create a specific instance of a program with an associated read-only context.
+The ‘LoaderInstruction::CreateProcess’ instruction is used to create a specific instance of a program with an associated read-only context.
 Once a process has been created, it can be used as an account "owner".

 Loaders create processes by pairing a program pubkey and a context.
 The pipeline will pass the context as the first parameter to all the program instructions.
-Initial implementation of `Loader::CreateProcess` only supports a single read-only context that is fixed as the first parameter.
+Initial implementation of `LoaderInstruction::CreateProcess` only supports a single read-only context that is fixed as the first parameter.

 ## Accounts Organization for Programs and Processes